Banana Baby Food Recipes and Tips

 Add the chicken cubes to the curry sauce and cook for a further 10 mins, stirring often.

-Finally, stir in the slice banana and parsley.
+Finally, stir in the sliced banana and parsley.

 Chop, mash or puree as appropriate and serve with brown rice for a gourmet dinner for baby!